vkrish1707/cluster-monitor/README.md

 ## 💡 Room for Improvement

-Here are some ideas and suggestions for further enhancement of the Cluster Monitor project:

 - **User Authentication & RBAC:** Add secure user authentication and role-based access control for multi-user environments.
 - **Database Integration:** Replace JSON file storage with a robust database (e.g., PostgreSQL, MongoDB) for scalability and persistence.
 - **Live WebSocket Updates:** Implement WebSocket or Server-Sent Events for real-time streaming of metrics and anomaly alerts.